PhreakPlague/Tech-Support-Ticket-Template/README.md

 - **Interactive Auto Text Generation**: In the future, we aim to develop an interactive version of the templates that will generate a copyable support ticket text automatically based on their responses.
 This will simplify the process further and potentially help small-scale teams or organizations with streamlining their tech queries.

 Your feedback and contributions are welcome as we work to improve our tech support ticketing system.
-Please feel free to suggest changes or report any issues with the templates (especialy typos).
+Please feel free to suggest changes or report any issues with the templates (especially typos).

-Thank you for helping us maintain a smooth and efficient IT support process!

 ---
 *Note: This template is a work in progress and may undergo updates and improvements over time.*